MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-protect-backendandfrontend-with-aad-b2c.md

 > The following section does not apply to the **Consumption** tier, which does not support the developer portal.

-Now that the OAuth 2.0 user authorization is enabled on the `Echo API`, the Developer Console obtains an access token on behalf of the user, before calling the API.
+Now that the OAuth 2.0 user authorization is enabled on the `Echo API`, the Developer Console obtains an access token for the user, before calling the API.

 1. Browse to any operation under the `Echo API` in the developer portal, and select **Try it** to bring you to the Developer Console.
 2. Note a new item in the **Authorization** section, corresponding to the authorization server you just added.